 Collect any large pieces of your tooth that broke off and bring them with you to your appointment.
 To keep the broken tooth’s jagged edge from irritating the soft tissues in your mouth, you can place some sugar-free gum on top of it.
 OTC medication can help relieve any pain.

 Time is of the essence when one of your teeth gets knocked out.
 Touching the tooth only by its top part, gently rinse off any debris.
 Then, try to replace it in its socket.
 If that is not possible, store it in a glass of milk or water.
-If you get to our office within an hour or two, we might be able to splint the tooth back into place.
+If you get to our dental office within an hour or two, we might be able to splint the tooth back into place.

 You might be able to temporarily reattach a crown with dental cement from a local pharmacy.
 If you cannot put the restoration back into place, avoid using the tooth to chew, and stay away from anything that might irritate it (like hot or cold foods and beverages).
 During your appointment, we may be able to reattach the restoration permanently or replace it altogether.